flenniken/statictea/docs/readjson.md

 * const: [maxDepth](#maxdepth) &mdash; The maximum depth you can nest items.
-* type: [StrAndPos](#strandpos) &mdash; StrAndPos holds the result of parsing a string literal, the string and the ending position.
+* type: [StrAndPos](#strandpos) &mdash; StrAndPos holds the result of parsing a string literal, the string and its ending position.
+* type: [StrAndPosOr](#strandposor) &mdash; The string and position or a warning.
 * [newStrAndPosOr](#newstrandposor) &mdash; Return a new StrAndPosOr object containing a warning.
 * [newStrAndPosOr](#newstrandposor-1) &mdash; Return a new StrAndPosOr object containing a warning.
-* [newStrAndPosOr](#newstrandposor-2) &mdash; Return a new StrAndPosOr object containing a StrAndPos object.
+* [newStrAndPosOr](#newstrandposor-2) &mdash; Return a new StrAndPosOr object containing a string and position.
 * [jsonToValue](#jsontovalue) &mdash; Convert a Nim json node to a statictea value.
-* [readJsonStream](#readjsonstream) &mdash; Read a json stream and return the variables in a dictionary value.
+* [readJsonStream](#readjsonstream) &mdash; Read a json stream and return the parsed data in a value object or return a warning.
-* [readJsonString](#readjsonstring) &mdash; Read a json string and return the variables in a dictionary value.
+* [readJsonString](#readjsonstring) &mdash; Read a json string and return the parsed data in a value object or return a warning.
-* [readJsonFile](#readjsonfile) &mdash; Read a json file and return the variables in a dictionary value.
+* [readJsonFile](#readjsonfile) &mdash; Read a json file and return the parsed data in a value object or return a warning.
 * [unescapePopularChar](#unescapepopularchar) &mdash; Unescape the popular char and return its value.
 * [parseJsonStr](#parsejsonstr) &mdash; Parse the quoted json string literal.